yabluko/Robak.LNU.Job-Portal/README.md

 2. Install Django using the package manager pip by executing the following command in the command line:```pip3 install django```.

+3. Clone my repository by command ```git clone ```

-3. Change the directory to the project directory: ```cd project_name```.
+4. Change the directory to the project directory: ```cd project_name```.

-4. Start the Django server by executing the following command: ```python3 manage.py runserver```.
+5. Start the Django server by executing the following command: ```python3 manage.py runserver```.

-5. Open your web browser and navigate to http://127.0.0.1:8000/.
+6. Open your web browser and navigate to http://127.0.0.1:8000/.
 You should see the pages of Django project.

 # Decomposition of Tasks 📝: